David L. Sullivan, CTFAFiduciary Services Manager

-David joined Reid and Riege in 1995 to manage the Fiduciary Services Group and has more than 30 years of experience working closely with clients to organize retirement and other investment assets, manage cash flow, execute charitable and family gift plans, and assist with other complex financial security needs.
+David joined Reid and Riege in 1995 to manage the Trust & Wealth Management practice and has more than 30 years of experience working closely with clients to organize retirement and other investment assets, manage cash flow, execute charitable and family gift plans, and assist with other complex financial security needs.

 David assists families by: